Rick Bauer

-Richard Edward Bauer (born January 10, 1977) is an American former professional baseball pitcher, who played for the Baltimore Orioles, Texas Rangers, and Cleveland Indians of Major League Baseball (MLB).
+Richard Edward Bauer (born January 10, 1977) is an American former professional baseball pitcher.
+He played for the Baltimore Orioles, Texas Rangers, and Cleveland Indians of Major League Baseball (MLB).
 He also played for the LG Twins of the KBO League.

 Early life

 Bauer is a 1995 graduate of Centennial High School in Boise, Idaho, and played two seasons for Treasure Valley Community College in Ontario, Oregon.